How effective is the calendar method?

 The first birth control app to be FDA cleared, Natural Cycles is a hormone-free birth control method that uses basal body temperature to determine fertility.
 This means your fertile window is tailored to your unique cycle.
-Natural Cycles is 98% effective with perfect use and 93% effective with typical use.
-As a regulated medical device, we never sell our users' data.
+Each day you’ll receive a fertility status and predictions of your fertile and non-fertile days.

 On fertile days you should avoid unprotected sex to avoid pregnancy.
 It doesn’t matter about your shortest or longest cycles, you don’t need to follow a monitoring period, and the method’s effectiveness remains the same.
 Natural Cycles is 98% effective with perfect use and 93% effective with typical use.
 Natural Cycles is different to the Rhythm Method, and our study into its accuracy found that using Natural Cycles instead of a Calendar Method reduced the likelihood of getting a wrongly assigned fertile day by 69%.